pointfreeco/swift-html/README.md

   case let .element(tag, attrs, children):
     // Recursively transform all of the children of an element return .element(tag, attrs, children.map(unexclaim))

+  case let .fragment(children):
+    // Recursively transform all of the children of a fragment return .fragment(children.map(unexclaim))

   case let .raw(string), .text(string):
     // Transform text nodes by replacing exclamation marks with periods.